 Mammary constriction syndrome

-Mammary constriction syndrome is a recently described syndrome related to vasospasm and vasoconstriction (see above).
+Mammary constriction syndrome is a recently described syndrome related to nipple vasospasm (see above).
 It is described fully by Edith Kernerman, IBCLC in Dr Jack Newman’s Guide to Breastfeeding (see excerpt below) and there’s more information in Mammary Constriction Syndrome (on this website).

 Because of difficulties the mother may have had during pregnancy, labour, or after birth, she may have tightness in her shoulders and chest that causes her pectoral (chest) muscles to press on the blood vessels that lead to her breasts and nipples, causing a lack of blood flow and oxygen, leading to pain.
 This pain may be throbbing or constant, deep or superficial, itchy, tingling, aching or knife-like, burning or freezing, shooting, sharp or dull, or a combination of any of the above.
 Also, if a latch feels painful, the mother may tighten her shoulders, clench her teeth, etc., causing the cycle triggering pain to begin again.